vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 ## Before You Start

-There are a few things that need before you install the Tanzu Application Platform:
+There are a few things that you'll need before you install the Tanzu Application Platform:

 * **Hardware**: A computer with a modern Intel i7 or AMD Ryzen 7 processor (or better).
 ARM based architectures like Apple M1 aren't supported.
 You'll need 8 threads, 16 GB of RAM, and 40 GB of free disk space.
 * **Operating System**: Windows 10 Pro, Enterprise, or Education, or MacOS, or Ubuntu 20.04 LTS, or Fedora 35.
 You'll also need administrator access to this system.